brentdur/digitdef/README.md

 * built to run on a single server
 * multi-user support
 * first and foremost a website, with blog features added, not vice-versa

+Built using Yeoman, to download all the source code use the master branch, for the distribution version go to the dist branch.